9elements/aygabtu/README.md

 ### `#aygabtu_assertions`

 This is already demonstrated in the initial example.
-It is strongly recommended to override this method with assertions specific to your project.
+It is necessary to override this method with assertions specific to your project.
 Besides using available assertions as shown, add an assertion against an element common to all pages (fex. inside the site footer) and a negative assertion against text found in your 404 page.

-With the standard assertions configured, Aygabtu will happily accept a rails error page as long as the HTTP status is 200.

 ## Missing features